SygniaLabs/Cirrus/Assistant/README.md

 ### Setup Mode

 Setup mode automates all steps required to obtain a service account key with relevant IAM role bindings or OAuth access scopes.
-The service account key can be used with Cirrus Collector to collect forensic artifacts.
+The service account key can be used with Mirage Collector to collect forensic artifacts.
 The following steps are accomplished by Assistant during setup:

 1. Create a project in GCP under the organization resource